Zebra Plant &

 • Key Plant Features

 Introducing the Zebra Plant, also known as Haworthia fasciata (now reclassified as Haworthiopsis fasciata), has large, thick, dark-green leaves adorned with striking white horizontal stripes that resemble zebra stripes.
-And don't let those bold markings fool you - the inner side of each leaf is smooth as silk.

 The zebra Haworthia fasciata is a relatively slow-growing, small succulent, typically reaching a height of about 4 to 8 inches and spreading to a similar width.